-- Add the sugar and gelatin to the mango mixture.
+- Add the sugar and gelatin and sugar to the mango mixture.
 Stir until everything is incorporated.
 Set the mixture aside.

 - Add the Philadelphia cream cheese, confectioner’s sugar, and vanilla extract to a separate bowl.
 Mix until is well combined with an electric mixer or spoon.
 A creamy mixture should form.

 - Using an electric mixer or whisk, beat the whipping cream for 2 to 2 1/2 minutes.

 - Add the cream cheese mixture into the whipped cream.
 Using a spatula, fold everything together so it’s well combined and smooth.

 - Add the cheese mixture over the Graham Cracker mixture so it comes about 3/4 way to the top.
 Smooth it out using a tablespoon or spatula.

 - Spoon the mango puree over the top and smooth it out.

 - Slice the fourth mango into wedges.
 Using a sharp knife, make small slits, about 1/2 and inch apart lengthwise down the wedges.
 Make another slit, in the opposite direction, halfway down the mango.
 Remove the pieces and place them on top of the mango puree.
 I usually start along the outside edge and fan them out to make a spoke effect.
 Add a few more pieces to the center.